atulkkale/validify/README.md

 ## How do I get set up? ##
 * Clone the package.
-* Checkout to branch dev-responsive for Responsive projects and dev-non-responsive for Static projects.
+* Checkout to branch dev-responsive for Responsive projects and dev-static for Static projects.
 * Remove the .git folder.
 * Initialize git for your project.